d-krupke/cpsat-primer/README.md

 This tutorial shall help you, especially if you are coming from the [MIP](https://en.wikipedia.org/wiki/Integer_programming)-community, to use and understand this tool as it may proof useful in cases where Branch and Bound performs poorly.
-Note that I myself am coming from the [MIP](https://en.wikipedia.org/wiki/Integer_programming)-community and am not related to the ortools-project.
 In some cases I have to do (un-)educated guesses, which I cannot always mark appropriately in favour of the readability.

 **Content:**